lhw-1/4248-project/README.md

 ## Exploratory data analysis (EDA)

-All scripts and data related to EDA can be found in e-SNLI/EDA.
+All scripts and data related to EDA can be found in `e-SNLI/EDA`.

-There are 2 types of EDA:
+There are 2 directories in `e-SNLI/EDA`:
 1. `pre-run`
 - Content in this directory refers to any analysis done before running of pre-trained models.
 They involve the combined analysis of train, dev and test data, which amounts to a total of 500,000+ rows.